Amazon announces four-day Prime Day discount event

 "We're extending it to four days because our members have told us they just need more time to shop the deals," Jamil Ghani, Amazon vice president of worldwide prime, told Reuters.

-U.S. shoppers spent $14.2 billion, up 11 per cent year-over-year, during Amazon's July 2024 Prime Day event, according to Adobe Analytics.
+US shoppers spent US$14.2 billion, up 11 per cent year-over-year, during Amazon's July 2024 Prime Day event, according to Adobe Analytics.
 The e-commerce giant often faces competing sales events from Walmart, Target and, now, ByteDance's TikTok Shop, which are trying to lure shoppers into spending early on back-to-school and back-to-college merchandise including personal electronics, apparel and home goods.

 The online retailer wants to entice younger shoppers to sign up for its subscription service Prime, by offering discounted memberships for people between the ages of 18 and 24 and other perks.
-Prime subscriptions typically cost $14.99 per month or $139 per year.
+Prime subscriptions typically cost US$14.99 per month or US$139 per year.